• Skip to primary navigation

 Is sambousek the same as samosa?

-Samosa is a popular Indian snack that has a long and interesting history.
+Samosa is a popular Indian snack that has a long history.
 Its origins are believed to be from Central Asia or the Middle East (where the name of the pastry is sambousek or sambusa), and it was introduced to the Indian subcontinent in the 13th-14th century.
 So in many ways, the quintessential Indian snack has origins in the Middle East.

 Can Sambousek be baked?